RonSell/ThriveQR/README.md

-This app will be a QR redirect app.
+This app will be a QR redirect app.git add